expo/expo/docs/versions/v13.0.0/sdk/google.md

 title: Google
 ---

-Provides Google authentication integration for Exponent apps, using either the native Google Sign In SDK (only in standalone apps) or a system web browser (not WebView, so credentials saved on the device can be re-used!).
+Provides Google authentication integration for Expo apps, using either the native Google Sign In SDK (only in standalone apps) or a system web browser (not WebView, so credentials saved on the device can be re-used!).

 Once you have the token, if you would like to make further calls to the Google API, you can use Google's [REST APIs](https://developers.google.com/apis-explorer/) directly through HTTP (using [fetch](https://facebook.github.io/react-native/docs/network.html#fetch), for example).